Two girls. One trunk. And some really big pants

 We also decided that it would always be the two of us doing the performing so we could keep enjoying our job and not get desk-bound, but also control the quality and preserve the boutique nature of our company.
 So who you see here is who you’ll see on the day.
 We love theatre, bruises and all, and find it thrilling to introduce children to its power to educate and inspire.

 PS Writing this in 2021, we never imagined that we would have expanded in so many ways – and we don’t just mean our waistlines.
-We started with three shows and thought that would be that, but now have an audiobook, an illustrated chapter book, an illustrated poetry book, a longer form picture book which accompanies our fourth live show, plus five online shows (with more in the pipeline), and have reached thousands and thousands of children.
+We started with three shows and thought that would be that, but now have an audiobook, an illustrated chapter book, an illustrated poetry book, a longer form picture book which accompanies our fourth live show, plus six online shows (with more in the pipeline), and have reached thousands and thousands of children.
 A Really Big Pants empire!
 Who knows what the future holds?
 Whatever it is, we can’t wait to share it with you.